 Refers to road or street abandonment, an action taken by the Board of Supervisors, usually through the public hearing process, to abolish the public's right-of-passage over a road or road right-of way.
 Upon abandonment, the right-of-way automatically reverts to the underlying fee owners.
 If the fee to the owner is unknown, Virginia law presumes that fee to the roadbed rests with the adjacent property owners if there is no evidence to the contrary.

-A secondary dwelling unit established in conjunction with and clearly subordinate to a single family detached dwelling unit.
-An accessory dwelling unit may be allowed if a special permit is granted by the Board of Zoning Appeals (BZA).
-Refer to Sect.
-8-918 of the Zoning Ordinance.
+A secondary dwelling unit established in conjunction with and clearly subordinate to a single-family detached dwelling unit.

 AFFORDABLE DWELLING UNIT (ADU) DEVELOPMENT:

 Residential development to assist in the provision of affordable housing for persons of low and moderate income in accordance with the affordable dwelling unit program and in accordance with Zoning Ordinance regulations.
 Residential development which provides affordable dwelling units may result in a density bonus (see below) permitting the construction of additional housing units.
-See Part 8 of Article 2 of the Zoning Ordinance.
+See Section 5101 of the Zoning Ordinance.

 AGRICULTURAL AND FORESTAL DISTRICTS: